-Alexander’s Medium comes in at 5-6, making it a true Medium to slightly Medium-Firm for most folks of a more average body size.
-The Plush lands at a 2.5-3 and the Luxury Firm comes in at an 8.5-9 on the same scale.
+Sparrow’s Medium comes in at 5.5, making it a true Medium to slightly Medium-Firm for most folks of a more average body size.
+The Plush lands at a 2.5 and the Firm comes in at an 8.5 on the same scale.

-Brooklyn’s Medium ranks at 5, a true Medium feel.
+Brooklyn’s Aurora Luxe Medium ranks at 5, a true Medium feel.
 The company’s Soft has earned a 3 and we have given the Firm a 7.

 Comparing Sinkage and Bounce

 The Signature should provide a deep hug with moderate bounce.
 There should be a somewhat slower response in the upper layers and a quick response below, this should help you feel enveloped in your mattress without getting “stuck.”
 Combination sleepers should still be able to reposition easily.